 - Have a teacher or mentor submit the Teacher Evaluation form online through our online application or mail us a paper letter of recommendation.

-- Complete the FAFSA list Seton Hall by November 1 or as soon as possible.
+- Complete the FAFSA list Seton Hall by November 1 or as soon as possible (required for scholarship consideration).

 - Early Action I (non-binding): November 15